BizX Sees Increased Growth of its Barter Exchange Platform as Businesses Adapt and Strategize for Post-COVID Landscape

 In the midst of a crisis for countless businesses in 2020, BizX saw membership grow by 265 members who recognized the benefits of barter, and the BizX community transacted approximately 13 million BizX dollars, the currency of the exchange.
 More than 1 million of these BizX dollars transacted since the beginning of the pandemic came from restaurants; due to the new circumstances of operating a restaurant, materials needed for outdoor dining, as well as PPE, saw a sharp rise since March 2020.

 Not only did the businesses in the BizX community continue to find success through barter, but BizX and its members raised nearly $180,000 through its sponsorships and charitable giving arm throughout the year to 16 different charities, including Habitat for Humanity, Food Lifeline and Russell Wilson's Why Not You Foundation.
-These funds to more than 16 different will go towards resources such as providing access to education, cancer research and building homes.
+These funds will go towards resources such as providing access to education, cancer research and building homes.

 "As business leaders look ahead to a return to some kind of normalcy, they are also looking for creative ways to come out of this crisis as strong as possible, with the resources and cash flow they need to survive," Bob Bagga, CEO and Founder of BizX, said.
 "They also want someone to be a champion for them, and that's BizX's mission every single day."